18 Most Common Python List Questions

 - How To Do Math With Lists

-If you want to learn about lists in a course format, you should take a look at our free course Intro to Python for Data Science, which has a chapter on pythons lists.
+If you want to learn about lists in a course format, you should take a look at our Intro to Python for Data Science course, which has a chapter on pythons lists.

 Lists are an increasingly popular topic for those who are starting to learn Python as well as for those who are already experienced with the language.
 If we believe the search results in Google Trends, the search interest in this topic has been rising each and every year.